 Andrew was discharged on Jan.
 31, 1865 at Cumberland.
 He returned home to Hopwood, bringing back with him the pocket testament he had carried throughout the conflict.
 Immediately, he applied for and was approved to receive a pension from the federal government as compensation for his wartime injuries.
 His initial monthly payment was $2, but this increased over the years to the sum of $12.

 A short summary of Andrew's service was published in 1915, in a history of the regiment, entitled The Fourteenth Pennsylvania Cavalry in the Civil War, authored by Rev. William Davis Slease.
-(An original copy is on file today at Soldiers and Sailors Hall in Pittsburgh.)
+(An original copy is preserved in the Minerd.com Archives.)